 When training or racing over an hour, it’s important for athletes to take in some fuel.
 This will help your triathlete power through their race, providing extra energy to the muscles.
 Fuel products are inexpensive and make great gifts for triathletes, because you know they’ll get used!
 Here are a few examples:

 - GU Energy Gels – Probably the top choice of many athletes, energy gels are light to carry and provide a quick, concentrated energy source.
+(Learn more about some other energy gels here.)

 - CLIF BLOKS – Developed by the makers of Clif Bar, these gummy-like blocks are another great fueling option.
 They’re packed quick-digesting carbohydrates and offer a candy-like texture that’s pleasant to eat.